psoloway/puppetlabs-tomcat/README.md

 ##Module Description

-Tomcat is a Java Web service provider.
-The tomcat module lets you use Puppet to install Tomcat, manage its configuration file, and deploy web apps to it --- including support for multiple instances of Tomcat spanning multiple versions.
+Tomcat is a Java web service provider.
+The tomcat module lets you use Puppet to install Tomcat, manage its configuration file, and deploy web apps to it.
+It supports multiple instances of Tomcat spanning multiple versions.

 ##Setup

 ###Setup requirements

-The tomcat module requires puppetlabs-stdlib version 4.0 or newer.
-On Puppet Enterprise, you must meet this requirement before installing the module.
+The tomcat module requires [puppetlabs-stdlib](https://forge.puppetlabs.com/puppetlabs/stdlib) version 4.0 or newer.
+On Puppet Enterprise you must meet this requirement before installing the module.
 To update stdlib, run:

 ~~~
 puppet module upgrade puppetlabs-stdlib